dankrad/rated-list-specs/rated_list.md

 #### `add_children`

 TODO: Check the sacntity of this function.
 Combines logic of `bfs_build_tree` and `build_tree_iterative` from previous version of the draft

+TODO: I'm not a pythonista and I have assumed that objects are always referred (as pointers) instead of copied. we should check this to either keep or remove the last if condition

 ```python
 def add_children(rated_list: RatedList, peer: Peer, id_list: IdList):